 Location: Falmouth, Antigua

 While cleaning, we also enjoyed our new view.
-From anchor Antigua looks quite nice, and one fact is indisputable.
-Argo is no longer the biggest sail boat in the anchorage!
-Throughout the day we periodically put cleaning on pause and dropped our jaws as beautiful and monstrous 150+ foot sailing yachts casually meandered past.
+From the anchor, Antigua looks quite nice, and one fact is indisputable.
+Argo is no longer the biggest sailboat in the anchorage!
+Throughout the day, we periodically put cleaning on pause and dropped our jaws as beautiful and monstrous 150+ foot sailing yachts casually meandered past.
 Despite a relative disadvantage in size, after the day’s clean, Argo holds her own alongside them.